sorryvol/sorryvol/README.md

 ## Full-Stack Development
 I'm am constantly improving my skill in Full stack development by actively creating new projects with the intention improving my skills and learning new frameworks.

-My stack of choice is the MEVN stack.
+My stack of choice is the MERN stack.

 - M - MySQL (or MongoDB if it is more suited to the project)
 - E - Express.js